kennycason/cellular-automata-pokemon-types/README.md

 This CA is a direct Type vs type simulation.
 It ignores all other variables, Such as:

 - Each Pokemon's stats (attack, defense, hp) are exactly the same.
-In the game, a Dragon pokemon has much higher stats than another type such as a Normal Pokemon.
+In the game, a Dragon Pokemon has much higher stats than another type such as a Normal Pokemon.
 - The distribution of each Pokemon is equal.
 Certain In the game, Pokemon types are more rare/common.
 - A Pokemon will attack any neighboring Pokemon, regardless of the type, to include same typed Pokemon.